The Civil Right Movement in 1960’s America.

 Led by its luminary, Martin Luther King, (MLK) the CRM attracted mass support throughout America and the eloquence of MLK with his non-violence agenda shone like a beacon.
 Alternatively the CRM had a darker side which rejected Kings non violent agenda with groups such as the Black Panthers, Nation of Islam and Black Power advocating self-defence and frightened white America.

-Whilst the majority of the 10 week Zoom classes will discuss the “classical phase” of Civil Rights, we shall also look at the historical background commencing with Lincolns emancipation of the slaves during the American Civil War (1861-65) and the reconstruction of the South up to the end of the 19th Century.
+Whilst the majority of the 8 week classes will discuss the “classical phase” of Civil Rights, we shall also look at the historical background commencing with Lincolns emancipation of the slaves during the American Civil War (1861-65) and the reconstruction of the South up to the end of the 19th Century.

 Progressing through the 20th Century we look at events which affected Civil Rights such as The Depression, WW1 &WW2, KKK and lynching, Grass Roots, Presidents Kennedy and Johnston, Vietnam, Counterculture, Freedom Movements and America in flames in 1968 as riots spread across all major cities.

 We will look behind the headlines and get the “story behind the story” and dispel some myths prevalent in the popular narrative.

 Civil Rights in America is a fascinating story but also vast and we only scratch the surface and highlight the salient points of the story.
 If we have enough time at the end, we can discuss where we are today in relation to civil rights.
 Following a coloured President (Obama) then a controversial one (Trump) and currently a more traditional one (Biden), we will try to establish if race relations have improved or diminished over the past 60 years since the end of the Classic Phase